Shadkoech/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 hello -> only gives others exclusive permissions chmod 753 hello -> gives the following permissions to the file hello -rwxr-x-w x chmod --reference=olleh hello -> Sets the mode of file hello same as olleh
+chmod 007 hello -> only gives others exclusive permissions chmod 753 hello -> gives the following permissions to the file hello -rwxr-x-w x chmod --reference=olleh hello -> Sets the mode of file hello same as olleh chmod -R ugo+X -> adds execute permission to all directories for owner, group and others